Frequently Asked

 Using the digital BOTOX® Specialty Pharmacy Card

-An EOB, or Explanation of Benefits, is a statement from your health insurance plan describing what costs it will cover for your BOTOX® treatment and if you have any out-of-pocket costs.
-Other terms for an EOB may include Summary of Benefits, Claim Details, or Coverage Determination.
-After your BOTOX® treatment, you will receive an EOB either by mail or email from your insurance provider.
-Typically, you will receive your EOB by mail or email, or as a downloadable file on your payer portal.
-This usually occurs within about one month of treatment depending on how long it takes for your medical claim to be submitted to the insurance company by your medical provider.
+A Remittance Advice (RA) document describes what costs the health insurance plan will cover for your BOTOX® treatment and if you have any out-of-pocket costs.
+After your BOTOX® treatment, you may request an RA from your medical provider.
+The RA will usually be available within one month after treatment.
+The time is often dependent on how long it takes for your medical claim to be submitted to your insurance company by your medical provider.

 How to Submit or Check on a Claim